Lambda: The Local Aligner for Massive Biological Data

 What kind of speed-ups can I expect over NCBI Blast?

 For protein modes we have measured speed-ups of 150-300x over NCBI Blast.
-Different options are available to increase speed further (at the cost of system memory or sensitivity of the results).
-The speed-up depends on the data and is higher, if the dataset is bigger.
+Different options are available to increase speed further (at the cost of system memory or sensitivity of the results); the recommended fast mode has speed-ups over 2000x.
+The speed-up also depends on the data and is higher if the dataset is bigger.

 What kind of sensitivity can I expect compared NCBI Blast?

-For short reads senstivity was measuered to be over 96%.
-For reads of length over 900 the sensitivity dropped to a little over 80% in the default mode — but this is still better than with other Blast-competitors.
+For short reads sensitivity was measured to be over 96%.
+For reads of length over 900 the sensitivity dropped to a little over 80% in the default mode -- but this is still better than with other Blast-competitors.
 There are different parameters to increase sensitivity at the cost of speed.

 How much memory does Lambda require?